-Katherine Eisold Miller, our President, is a Collaborative Lawyer and mediator with a practice located in Westchester County NY and New York City.
-Katherine is immediate past president of the New York Association of Collaborative Professionals.
+Katherine Eisold Miller is a Collaborative Lawyer and mediator with a practice located in Westchester County NY and New York City.
+Katherine is immediate past president of the Center for Understanding in Conflict, as well as the New York Association of Collaborative Professionals.
 Katherine is author of the New Yorker’s Guide to Collaborative Divorce (2015) and co-Author of the #1 Amazon bestseller A Cup of Coffee with 10 of the Top Divorce Attorneys in the United States (2014).

-Catherine Conner, our Secretary and Treasurer, is a mediator and collaborative attorney.
+Catherine Conner is a mediator, collaborative attorney, a teacher at and a director on the board of the Center for Understanding in Conflict.
 Her practice focuses on family law alternate dispute resolution, including mediation, collaborative practice and private judging.
-She co-authoredCollaborative Family Law Practice Materials.
+She co-authored Collaborative Family Law Practice Materials.
 She was on the International Academy of Collaborative Professionals board of directors from 2008 through 2014 and was the President in 2013.

 Debra Vey Voda-Hamilton, principal at Hamilton Law and Mediation, practices and teaches an alternative means of resolving disagreements between people over animals.
 She works with pet owners, spouses, service providers, neighbors, rescues and governmental agencies to help them address misunderstandings, misstatements or oversights involving pets, enabling them to find a more peaceful and relationship saving solution which is in the best interest of all.
-Debra is the author of the bestselling book Nipped in the Bud-Not in the Butt-How to Use Mediation to Resolve Conflicts Over Animals
+Debra is the author of the bestselling book Nipped in the Bud-Not in the Butt-How to Use Mediation to Resolve Conflicts Over Animals.